 The first three years of the curriculum are considered pre-physical therapy (or pre-professional curriculum).
-The professional component of the D.P.T. curriculum includes three academic years and two summer sessions.
+The professional component of the D.P.T. curriculum includes three full academic years including two summer sessions.

 All required coursework listed for the pre-physical therapy curriculum must be completed or underway before the student can apply to the professional program.
 There is a 90-credit pre-physical therapy entrance requirement.
-When coursework is near completion, the student is eligible to apply to the professional program.
+When coursework is near completion, the student is eligible to apply to the professional program that year.